global-hydrodynamics/global-hydrodynamics.github.io/_pages/game_e.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/scratch/Scratch_fig03.jpg" width="50%"/>

 #### 5. Stage Selection
-Five stages are prepared with different patterns of rainfall and target runoff patterns.
+You can try many stages with different patterns of rainfall and target runoff patterns.
 Aim for 90 points or higher score in each stage.
-Please considering how surface type and soil moisture affect the rainfall-runoff process.
+Please consider how surface type and soil moisture affect the rainfall-runoff process.

 - Why does urbanization enhances floods?
 - How does the movement of water differ in urban areas, grasslands, and forests?